Central Government Complex (Hong Kong)

 The Central Government Complex has been the headquarters of the Government of Hong Kong since 2011.
 Located at the Tamar site, the complex comprises the Central Government Offices, the Legislative Council Complex and the Office of the Chief Executive of Hong Kong.
-The complex has taken over the roles of several buildings, including the former Central Government Offices, Murray Building and the former Legislative Council Building.
+The complex has taken over the roles of several buildings, including the former Central Government Offices (CGO), Murray Building and the former Legislative Council Building.

 History

 By 2001, existing government offices at Murray Building and the former Central Government Offices were considered to be too small.
 Maintenance of the buildings was also increasingly costly, and the age of the buildings limited the technology used in them.
 The Legislative Council Building on Jackson Road was also too small to house the entire LegCo Secretariat and all members' offices.

 A new government complex at Tamar was approved by the Executive Council on 30 April 2002 under the Tung Chee-hwa administration.
 The new complex was to be the headquarters of the government, the Legislative Council and other community facilities, including a gallery, leisure facilities, open spaces and a waterfront promenade.
 At the time, the construction was estimated to cost HK$6.4 billion.

 The building was delivered through a design-build contract won by the Gammon-Hip Hing joint venture.
 Construction was due to begin in mid-February 2008, for completion in 2011.
 It engaged more than 3,000 workers.